abacusmodeling/abacus-develop/docs/advanced/install.md

 cmake -B build -DENABLE_DEEPKS=1 -DTorch_DIR=~/libtorch/share/cmake/Torch/ -Dlibnpy_INCLUDE_DIR=~/libnpy/include
 ```

+> CMake will try to download Libnpy if it cannot be found locally.

 ## Build with DeePMD-kit

 > Note: This part is only required if you want to load a trained DeeP Potential and run molecular dynamics with that.
 To train the DeeP Potential with DP-GEN, no extra prerequisite is needed and please refer to [this page](http://abacus.deepmodeling.com/en/latest/advanced/interface/dpgen.html) for ABACUS interface with DP-GEN.

 If the Deep Potential model is employed in Molecule Dynamics calculations, the following prerequisites and steps are needed:

-### Extra prerequisites

 - [DeePMD-kit](https://github.com/deepmodeling/deepmd-kit)
 - [TensorFlow](https://www.tensorflow.org/)